59RY/ForkedRepo-SPAlert/README.md

+# Change Point from Original

+**Tried to be available on iOS 8 and 9**.
+⚠️ However, the TapTic Engine can not be used with these iOS versions.
+It's possible to use on these versions by conditional branching with `if #available(iOS 10.0, *)`.

+That's all.
+Here are original README↓

 # SPAlert

 **Popup from Apple Music & Feedback in AppStore**.
 Contains `Done` & `Heart` presets. `Done` preset present with animation.
 I clone Apple's alerts as much as possible.
 You can find this alerts in AppStore after feedback, after added song to library in Apple Music.
 You can download example app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) from AppStore.